YonghaoHe/LFD-A-Light-and-Fast-Detector/TT100K_train/README.md

 #### Performance
 We use only train split (6105 images) for model training, and test our models on test split (3071 images).
 In [1], authors extended the training set: `Classes with between 100 and 1000 instances in the training set were augmented to give them 1000 instances`.
 But the augmented data is not released.
 That means we use much less data than [1] used for training.
-However, as you can see below, our models can achieve better performance.
+However, as you can see below, our models can still achieve better performance.

 We use the evaluation code release by [1], precision and recall are computed.